 Ultraviolet UFO Photography

 At the opposite end of the visible light spectrum and just beyond the colour violet, we have the ultraviolet.
-Like the infrared part of the spectrum, ultraviolet light is also invisible to normal human sight, but by using a full spectrum camera or camcorder in conjunction with an ultraviolet pass filter you can take a glimpse into this normally unseen world and record the strange invisible life-forms and objects that reside there.
+Like the infrared part of the spectrum, ultraviolet radiation is also invisible to normal human sight, but by using a full spectrum camera or camcorder in conjunction with an ultraviolet pass filter you can take a glimpse into this normally unseen world and record the strange invisible life-forms and objects that reside there.

 In his later work Trevor James Constable also began probing the ultraviolet, his filter of choice being the Wratten 18A, and in 1975 he discovered that he could capture UFOs from the window of an airliner by placing an 18A filter over the lens of a low-light Super 8mm movie camera loaded with Ektachrome 160 colour film.
 The 18A filter is designed to absorb the visible light spectrum while passing its two invisible ends i.e. the infrared and ultraviolet, but despite this Constable managed to capture the UFOs in full colour as they flew alongside the airliner at 30,000 feet.
 He theorised that these colours were created between the camera filter and the film, and he called this mingling of the two invisible ends the reverse or dark spectrum.